 Disadvantage of a Will:

-- Does not avoid Probate.
-For more information on how to avoid Probate, check out this blog post.
+- Does not avoid probate.
+For more information on how to save time and money by avoiding probate, check out this blog post.

 A Trust is a legal arrangement in which your assets are managed by a Trustee for the benefit of you or someone else.
 It can be used while the creator is still alive.
 It only controls assets that are placed into it.

 A Trust can be used while you’re still alive; hence the term “Living Trust”.
 For example, if you become incapacitated, your Successor Trustee can step in to perform financial duties in your place while you’re still alive.